The right to rights

 This community-based project centres on the right to health.
 Using data from Pivot Legal Society’s Project Inclusion report, national and international sources, we take a rights-based approach to the opioid crisis response.

-We are developing train-the-trainer resources and a toolkit that will be available to Regional Response Teams (RRTs) and Community Action Teams (CATs) funded under the Overdose Emergency Response Centre.
+We are developing train-the-trainer workshops and a Toolkit of resources that will be available to Regional Response Teams (RRTs) and Community Action Teams (CATs) funded under the Overdose Emergency Response Centre.
 These teams are responsible for implementation plans to reach people at risk of overdose, and develop localized projects and programs that will address multiple sectors, including

 First Nations, communities, Municipalities, first responders, front-line community agencies, people and families with lived experience, businesses, local government agencies (eg. housing, social